PelionIoT/virtual-demo-for-pelion/README.md

 The demo is *not intended* to be used as a:

 * Starter template for a constrained, low power IoT device.
-The Linux platform that we use so that we can demo the device on a computer is too heavy weight, we suggest you apply the concepts explained here to an application running on an mbed enabled board.
+The Linux platform that we use to be able to demo the device on a computer is too heavy weight for a constrained hardware device.
+We suggest you apply the concepts explained here to an application running on an mbed enabled board.
 * Method of running firmware update management for Linux IoT devices.
 The firmware update method demoed here is for single-application updates.
 When you're working with real Linux IoT devices you should implement update methods for Linux packages and any application libraries that you use.
 We suggest that you take a look at Pelion Edge if you're implementing that type of product.

+## Updates
+* V1.1 Feb 2021
+	* Mbed cloud client updated to v4.7.0
+	* Firmware update added including delta update generation
+	* Multi-sensor type support.
+Inclusion of an option to build a counter-type device with the same functionality as mbed cloud client example

 ## Quick start:
-The virtual demo can be run using a docker container without any code changes or compilation.
-Docker needs to be installed on the host machine [https://www.docker.com/products/docker-desktop](https://www.docker.com/products/docker-desktop).
+The virtual demo can be run using a docker container without any code changes.
+You can run the environemnt locally on your machine or you can use our walkthrough on [Katakoda](https://www.katacoda.com/cvasilak/scenarios/pelion-device-simulator).

+If you're running the demo locally then docker needs to be installed on your host machine [https://www.docker.com/products/docker-desktop](https://www.docker.com/products/docker-desktop).
 A docker image has been prepared and uploaded to the docker hub site, the commands below will pull the pelion/virtual-demo image from docker hub and run and instance on your machine

 1. Generate an Access key from [Pelion Device management Portal](https://portal.mbedcloud.com/).
 You'll find the Access keys in the Access Management section.